Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Spectral Energy Distributions

 \section{Spectral Energy Distributions}

 In this work we also consider the broadband spectral energy distribution (SED) of the selected blazars to link the electromagnetic spectrum with the neutrino observations.
-Here we report the SED of the blazars TXS 0506+056 (Fig.~\ref{fig:TXS0506sed}) and OP 313 (Fig.~\ref{fig:OP313}).
-For the whole SED we use the open access multi-wavelength archival data from the ASDC SED Builder Tool of Italian Space Agency (ASI)~\citep{stratta2011asdc} during the 9.5 years of Fermi-LAT data taking, considering the following additional instruments: KVA~\citep{Lindfors2016}, UVOT and XRT onboard the Neil Gehrels Swift observatory~\citep{Roming:2005hv}, NuSTAR~\citep{Harrison:2013md}.
-For the gamma-ray energy range we show the case when the sources are in a flaring state as well as the case when the sources are quiescent.
-In particular we compare the gamma-ray spectral features for these two cases to the corresponding neutrino flux needed to obtain an observable EHE muonic neutrino event in IceCube from the position of the blazar considered.
-In Fig.~\ref{fig:nupeak-lum} we report the value of the synchrotron peak obtained from the Fermi-LAT 3FHL catalog, when available, as a function of the gamma-ray luminosity, looking for an anti-correlation trend for the blazars of our sample.
+Here we report the SED of the blazars TXS 0506+056 (Fig.~\ref{fig:TXS0506sed}), OP 313 (Fig.~\ref{fig:OP313sed}), GB6 J1040+0617 (Fig.~\ref{fig:GB6J1040sed}), PKS 1454-354 (Fig.~\ref{fig:PKS1454sed}).
+For the entire SED range we use the open-access multi-wavelength archival data from the ASDC SED Builder Tool of Italian Space Agency (ASI)~\citep{stratta2011asdc} during the 9.5 years of Fermi-LAT data taking, considering the following additional instruments: KVA~\citep{Lindfors2016}, UVOT and XRT onboard the Neil Gehrels Swift observatory~\citep{Roming:2005hv}, NuSTAR~\citep{Harrison:2013md}.
+Data obtained at various wavelengths during the most significant gamma-ray flare for each of the above sources is highlighted over the archival data.
+For the gamma-ray energy range in particular, the flaring state data points are obtained from our analysis of Fermi-LAT data.
+We compare the gamma-ray spectral features for these four cases to the corresponding neutrino flux needed to obtain an observable EHE muonic neutrino event in IceCube from the position of the blazar considered.
+The differential neutrino fluxes in the SED are obtained for a single event in IceCube from the source using the IceCube effective area for tracks at the declination of the respective sources and the observational time of 6 months and 7.5 years.
+Fluxes are evaluated at the energy of the spatially correlated neutrino events, with a spectral assumption of $E^{-2}$.
+The source duty cycle is also factored in while calculating the neutrino flux expectation over the 7.5 years of observation.
+We use the values of duty cycle reported in Table~\ref{tab:lum_table} for TXS 0506+056 and OP 313 (obtained with method I) and the ones visible in Fig~\ref{fig:lum-DC-time} for GB6 J1040+0617 and PKS 1454-354 (obtained with method II) to set the range of possible neutrino fluxes when looking at such a long observational time.
+Since we calculate this flux value just considering the observed neutrino event to be spatially correlated, no $K_{\nu\gamma}$ factors are considered.